 Assistant Professor, Capstone Coordinator

-Andrew D. Rivera joined Huntington University in January 2019 as its first occupational therapy doctoral alumnus to become faculty.
-Before making Fort Wayne his home, he lived and worked in the New York metropolitan area and obtained his undergraduate degree in social & behavioral sciences with a concentration in psychology from Seton Hall University.
-He has seven-years’ experience within the health and well-being industry.
-As an occupational therapist, Andrew has over two years’ experience practicing in ergonomics, skilled nursing, in-patient rehabilitation, and home healthcare.
-Andrew also has previous experience in academia providing instruction in theories of strength & conditioning within exercise science.
+Andrew D. Rivera joined Huntington University in January 2019 as it’s first occupational therapy doctoral alumnus to become faculty.
+He grew up in New Jersey where he obtained his undergraduate degree in social & behavioral sciences with a concentration in psychology from Seton Hall University.
+As an occupational therapy practitioner, Andrew has over three years’ experience practicing in ergonomics, skilled nursing, inpatient rehab, and home healthcare.

 Andrew continues to be clinically active at Lutheran Rehabilitation Hospital of Fort Wayne.
-Andrew is the Northeast District Director for the Indiana Occupational Therapy Association and believes in promotion, advocacy, and developing a better future for occupational therapy practitioners and the patients that are treated through evidence-based interventions.
+Andrew is the Northeast District Director for the Indiana Occupational Therapy Association and believes in promotion, advocacy, and developing a better future for fellow occupational therapy practitioners and the patients that are treated through evidence-based interventions.
 He has research interests which include quality of life, work-life balance, and injury prevention.
-He believes he is called to serve for God’s purpose and engage in mission trips.
+He believes he is called to serve for God’s purpose and engage in mission trips here, near, and far.

-For his leisure, Andrew looks forward to spending time with his wife, family, playing men’s church softball, traveling, and participating in his men’s fellowship group.
+For his leisure, Andrew looks forward to spending time with his wife and son, family, playing men’s church softball, traveling, and participating in his men’s fellowship group.